aniruddhakj/Project_Sudoku/README.md

     pip3 install -r requirements.txt
     ```
     - For Apple Silicon/ M-series Mac users, please check out Apple's Tensorflow Metal [installation guide](https://developer.apple.com/metal/tensorflow-plugin/)

+## Running the App
+* Before running the App in itself, you can switch the model type between CNN and KNN.
+    ```python3
+    from UI import UI
+    from ConvNet import CNN
+    from KNN import KNN
+    import os
+    # Change the model type variable value to "CNN" to use the Convolutional Neural Network
+    # Change the model type variable value to "KNN" to use the K Nearest Neighbours Classifier
+    modeltype = "CNN"
+    ```